-If you haven’t had a slice of kuchen—custard filing held in place with a delicious dough crust—well, it’s time to remedy that at this festival.
-This delicious treat can be purchased by the slice or pan, so enjoy the official state dessert and a German lunch while exploring art, crafts, and quilts before strolling through the Pumphouse Museum.
+If you haven’t had a slice of kuchen—custard filing held in place with a delicious dough crust—well…it’s time to remedy that.
+This delicious dessert can be purchased by the slice or pan, so enjoy the official state dessert and a German lunch while exploring art, crafts, and quilts before strolling through the Pumphouse Museum.
 Don’t miss the Twin Rivers Old Iron Show, where history comes “alive” with restored cars, tractors and other forms of farm equipment that you’ve probably never experienced before.

-In addition to having one of the most memorable names around, this festival also features a Harvest Festival at the Klein Museum, home of an impressive collection of Native American artifacts.
+In addition to having one of the most memorable names around, this festival also features a harvest festival at the Klein Museum, home to an impressive collection of Native American artifacts.
 Mobridge’s Main Street will be filled with an impressive array of vehicles for the 15th Annual Car, Motorcycle and Tractor Show.
-There’s also a pet parade, a city-wide garage sale, a 5K walk/run, and more (some of which definitely involves beef).
+There’s also a pet parade, a city-wide garage sale, a 5K walk/run and more (some of which definitely involves beef).

-What started as an annual soup-tasting contest has transformed into a full-blown harvest festival featuring Arts in the Park, a farmers' market, color run, Storytime in the Park, musical entertainment, kids activities, minnow races and more.
+What started as an annual soup-tasting contest has transformed into a full-blown harvest festival featuring Arts in the Park, a farmer’s market, color run, Storytime in the Park, musical entertainment, kids of activities, minnow races, and more.
 The soup-tasting contest remains, but this year will also feature Pumpkin Chuckin’, where teams of high school students build their own trebuchets to see who can launch a pumpkin the farthest!

 Some people don’t even know that South Dakota has grapes.
 What better way to educate yourself on the grape harvest season than by stomping some yourself?
-The celebration at the With the Wind Vineyard & Winery also includes dining, music, shopping, fun and, of course, wine.
+The celebration at the With the Wind Winery also includes, dining, music, shopping, fun and, of course, wine.

-Experience the sights, sounds and smells of pioneer life at the beautiful Beaver Creek Nature Area five miles southeast of Brandon.
+On the Sunday after Labor Day, experience the sights, sounds and smells of pioneer life five miles southeast of Brandon at the beautiful Beaver Creek Nature Area.
 The historic Samuelson cabin will be open for visitors while Civil War soldiers and a blacksmith will be on-site for hands-on history lessons.
 There will also be pioneer agricultural demonstrations, Dutch oven cooking, rope-making, candle-dipping, music and more.
 The event attracts visitors of all ages who want a taste of homestead life and living history.
 The free event typically features fiddlers, pioneer crafts, living history and old-time farming demonstrations.

-The best way to celebrate autumn is to do so in nature, so come to the Lewis & Clark Recreation Area just outside of Yankton on Sept.
-15 for all kinds of outdoor festivities.
+The best way to celebrate autumn is to do so in nature, so come to the Lewis & Clark Recreation Area for all kinds of festivities just outside of Yankton.
 Something for every age of explorer awaits!
 Outdoor activities include an obstacle course, mini-golf, archery, air rifles, games, crafts, Dutch oven cooking, hayrides, and a campground-decorating contest.

-Watch food and craft vendors take over downtown Spearfish during this festival while retail businesses fill the sidewalks with end-of-the-summer deals.
-The antique tractor show will give you a hands-on experience with once-modern equipment.
-Enjoy live and local entertainment while browsing delicious food and great bargains.
+Watch food and craft vendors take over downtown Spearfish while retail businesses fill the sidewalks with end-of-the-summer deals.
+The antique tractor show will give you a hands-on look at early farming technology.
+You can also enjoy live & local entertainment while browsing delicious food and great bargains.